Massyl-ZLG/gke_mysql_vpc_subnet_terraform_deploy/README.md

 # GKE_Terraform
-This project allows the creation of a gke cluster on the GCP cloud and the installation of a gitops tool argoCD , using terraform whose buckets are stored on gcs.
+This project allows the creation of a GKE cluster, VPC, subnet, and mysql Database on GCP, using terraform.

 ## Manual install of gke cluster
 ### install gke cluster